pnetherwood/vim-wsl-clip/README.md

 If the system clipboard is modified outside of Vim then the system clipboard is put into the unnamed " register.
 This differs from the behaviour of the option `clipboard=unnamed` which places the system clipboard in the * register.
-However the behaviour appears to be the same in that if you copy something into the system clipboard outside of your terminal is is immediately available for pasting with the put command.
+However the behaviour appears to be the same in that if you copy something into the system clipboard outside of your terminal it is immediately available for pasting with the put command.
 The unnamed register has to be used to maintain this behaviour in Vim with no clipboard as there is no * and + registers.

 If you shift focus out of the terminal and the system clipboard does not change then the existing content of the unnamed register is